zzpustc/ML-Application-on-Network/README.md

 [[paper](https://arxiv.org/pdf/1906.01113.pdf)]
     - Evaluation on a collected large-scale video dataset.

-* Unsoo Ha, Junshan Leng, and Alaa Khaddaj, and Fadel Adib. </br>
+* :star2::star2:Unsoo Ha, Junshan Leng, and Alaa Khaddaj, and Fadel Adib. </br>
 "Food and Liquid Sensing in Practical Environments using RFIDs."
 [[paper](https://www.usenix.org/system/files/nsdi20-paper-ha.pdf)]
     - Using VAE to generalize to other domains.